Tejaswireddyallam/GDPFall2024-Group2/README.md

 Contributed in documenting the list of prototypes Iteration 2 and also updated few changes.

 Contributed in creating layouts for telemedicine application.

+Created launch screen and register screen and also documented list of prototypes